 Conceptual Schema and Relational Database Design, by Sjir Nijssen and Terry Halpin in 1989.
 The Natural language Information Analysis Method (NIAM) for analyzing informal specifications to produce a conceptual schema.
 To illustrate NIAM, the SILC report analyzes a one-page English description to produce a two-page specification.
 Then it systematically maps the complex English sentences to simple sentences, a NIAM diagram, business rules, a database design, process specifications, and screen shots for an application interface.

 The KIF of death, by Matt Ginsberg in 1991.
 An article that was highly critical of an early version of KIF.
 As an alternative, Ginsberg proposed a foundation in first-order logic, but with methods for extending the logic to represent other semantics.
 Many of the people involved with SRKB were annoyed by Ginsberg’s criticisms, but others recognized the need for more expressive power.
-The IKRIS project described in Section 2 addressed those issues.
+For emails by Ginsberg and the responses to them, search for "Ginsberg" in the SRKB and Interlingua archives.

 IRDS conceptual schema, a working paper from 1991 for an ANSI standard.
 In a coalition for logic-based standards, some participants in SRKB joined the standards committee to develop parallel standards for KIF and Conceptual Graphs.
 The X3T2 committee also sponsored workshops on ontology, which involved participants from the database community and the SRKB community.
 In 1995, the proposal for a conceptual schema ended with a technical report.
 But in 2007, the proposed standards for KIF and CGs were merged in the ISO/IEC standard 24707 for Common Logic.